dmerz75/segment_analysis_md/README.md

-# Segment Analysis for Coarse-grained MD in the SOP model
+# Segment Analysis for Coarse-grained Molecular Dynamics in the SOP model
 The self-organized polymer (SOP) model is a coarse-grained molecular dynamics software that employs Brownian motion for the dynamics describing macromolecular structures.
 It uses a finite-extensible non-linear elastic potential for the covalent bonds, a Lennard-Jones potential for non-covalent native contacts,